nikhilraojl/op/README.md

-A simple program written in rust to open projects in neovim.
+A simple program written in rust to quickly open projects in neovim.
 Works on both windows and linux.

 ![](./media/op_nvim.png)

 ## Run
 Below is the layout expected for this program to run.
+Only "project" level in the layout is detected by this program
 ```
 home
     |-Projects